inveniosoftware/docs-invenio-rdm/docs/customize/dois.md

 RDM_RECORDS_DOI_DATACITE_TEST_MODE = True
 ```

-These variables are already available at the bottom of the `invenio.cfg` file, you simply need to change its values.
+These variables are already available at the bottom of the `invenio.cfg` file, you simply need to change their values.